 Davis Law Group Will Award $750 in Scholarships to Aspiring Students in the Law & Justice Field

-Davis Law Group, P.S. is proud to announce the Law & Justice Scholarship Contest, which will award a total of $750 in scholarships to one aspiring student in the Law & Justice field.
+Davis Law Group, P.S. is proud to announce the Law & Justice Scholarship Contest, which will award a $750 scholarship to an aspiring student in the Law & Justice field.

 We are currently accepting submissions.
 Applicants must be currently enrolled or have been accepted to an accredited college or university in the United States by the fall term of 2017, and be pursuing higher education in one of the following areas of the Law & Justice field: